-My preference is a silicone mold, because they peel away from the chocolate easier than the acrylic ones.
+My preference is a silicone mold (paid link), because they peel away from the chocolate easier than the acrylic ones.
 A silicone mold will give your vegan Cadbury creme eggs a beautifully glossy finish.

 How to Store Your Completed Vegan Cadbury Creme Eggs

 Just put your finished vegan Cadbury Creme Eggs in a container that is airtight.
 You can use a plastic bowl with an airtight lid, zipper-style plastic bag, or a jar with a screw-on lid…then just keep them on the counter at room temperature.
 Of course, they won’t last long, anyway!
 If you want to put them in the fridge, you can do that too, but you may come back to cloudy chocolate!

 Now that you’ve found this perfect recipe for vegan Cadbury creme eggs, be sure to pin it right now!
 That way you’ll be able to get right back to it whenever the craving strikes you.

 This is the best vegan Cadbury eggs recipe!
 I love these Cadbury creme eggs, and they can be made with or without dairy!

 - 1/2 cup (118ml) Light Corn Syrup

 - 1/4 cup (59ml) Vegan or Plant Butter (room temperature)

 - 3 cups (375g) Confectioners' (powdered) sugar